bengler/response-utils/README.md

+# Response utils

+A set of utitilties for response:

+1. `topicUrl.fromConfig()` returns a topic url for a given response config
+1. `EmbedTagParser` Parses a response embed tag and returns a config object.

+## Response embed tag parser

-# Response embed tag parser
+## Response embed tag parser

 Read and validate response embed config from different sources